open-AIMS/Upper-limits-of-coral-cover/README.md

 # Upper limits of coral communities
-This repository containds the data and code to reproduce the results of the manuscript "Upper limits in the cover of coral communities across spatial scales".
+This repository containds the data and code to reproduce the results of the manuscript "Spatial variation in upper limits of coral cover on the Great Barrier Reef".

-The scripts were run in R version 4.0.5 using the following packages:
+The scripts were run in R version 4.3.2 using the following packages:

-- brms (version 2.18.0)
+- brms (version 2.20.4)
-- patchwork (version 1.1.1)
+- patchwork (version 1.2.0)
-- viridis (version 0.6.2)
+- viridis (version 0.6.4)
-- dplyr (version 1.1.1)
+- dplyr (version 1.1.4)
-- ggplot2 (version 3.4.2)
+- ggplot2 (version 3.5.1)
-- reshape2 (version 1.4.4)

-    # Data files
+    ## Data files ##
    - coral_cover.csv: contains coral cover (Scleractinian corals) estimates from the manta tow surveys.
 Each row corresponds to one tow.
      + YEAR_CODE: financial year when the survey was conducted (e.g., 201415 is for 2014-2015)
      + REEF_NAME: reef